AxonIQ/reference-guide/axon-server/performance/flow-control.md

 ## Streaming query

-Flow control and stream cancellation features are only available with Axon Server 4.6 + version.
-Streaming queries used with pre Axon Server 4.6 version will work, but without these important features.
+Flow control and stream cancellation features are only available with Axon Server 4.6.0 and up.
+When streaming queries are used with Axon Server versions before 4.6.0, it will work although without the following essential features.
 Under the hood, backpressure does `Hop to Hop` signal propagation (see below) and inherits gRPC's [HTTP2-based backpressure model](https://developers.google.com/web/fundamentals/performance/http2/#flow_control).

 As a result, backpressure will not behave intuitively and will not propagate exact request signal from consumer to producer.